 3 hours.
-This course covers various aspects of control system engineering including dynamic system modeling, control system stability and performance analysis.
-Special attention is given to compensator design by PID and lead-lag algorithms.
-Principles of closed loop mechanical, electrical, hydraulic, pneumatic, and thermodynamic systems are considered.
+This course covers various aspects of control system engineering including dynamic system modeling, control system stability and performance analysis in the frequency and time domains.
+Special attention is given to compensator design by

+PID.
+Principles of closed loop mechanical, electrical, hydraulic, pneumatic and thermal systems are considered.
 Laboratory experiments include both MATLAB simulations and PLC programming with applications.
 Two lectures and one laboratory per week.
 Additional course fee is required.

-Prerequisite: MATH 310 Differential Equations with Linear Algebra.
+Prerequisite: ENGM 350 Machine Dynamics and Vibrations and MATH 310 Differential Equations with Linear Algebra.